bivious/K-Plus-Scripts/pm-manager/README.md

 Welcome, to the PM Manager Addon.

-The PM Manager is user manageable global private message blocker for KVIrc 4.9.2.
+The PM Manager is user manageable global private message blocker for KVIrc from v4.3.1 to v4.9.2.
 It features simple but comprehensive dialogs and context menu entries designed to easily allow the whitelisting of users temporarily or permanently.

 The PM Manager features a in active window notification system, that also shows you and the blocked user of any filtered PM by default.